wufujie2000/MVC5.Template/README.md

+As the name implies, it's a project starter template for ASP.NET MVC based solutions.

+This project will use the latest technologies and will try to incorporate the best ASP.NET MVC practices.

 # Installation
 1. Before opening project rename it using "Rename Project.exe".
 2. Open the project and run "update-database" command on "Data" project.